microsoft/snmalloc/docs/combininglock.md

 The benchmark causes all the threads to synchronise on starting their first allocation.
 This means all 72 threads are contending on the lock at the same time to get their allocator initialised.

-We ran this bench mark with a standard spin-lock (0.7.0-spin) and with the new combining lock (0.7.0):
+We ran this benchmark with a standard spin-lock (0.7.0-spin) and with the new combining lock (0.7.0):

 ![Combining lock performance](combininglockperf.svg)